 This policy applies to all full-time WSE and KSAS doctoral students and master’s students conducting thesis research.
 Each graduate program is required to publish its own policies and standards with respect to academic standing.
 At the end of each semester, all full‐time Homewood graduate programs are expected to review the academic records of their graduate students to evaluate academic progress.

 Once per academic year, all full‐time Homewood graduate programs are required to provide a written review to: (a) all doctoral students, and (b) all master’s students conducting thesis research.

-Departments are encouraged to include mention of funding continuation, as appropriate.
+Departments should include mention of funding continuation, as appropriate; as well as include a substantive discussion about the student’s professional development goals and ways to develop strategies to achieve those goals.
 This review must include the opportunity for the student to offer self‐evaluation.

 Students who fail to attain a program’s minimum level of performance may be placed on academic probation or dismissed using the procedures outlined in the Homewood Schools Policy for Graduate Student Probation, Dismissal, and Funding Withdrawal.
 In making these decisions, particularly that of dismissal, the program will take into consideration extenuating circumstances beyond the student’s control.